Topological data analysis of C. elegans locomotion and behavior

-The sliding window embeddings of the $\tau_i$ were then computed, with window length parameter $\wl=20$, resulting in a new collection $\{(\tau_i)^\wl\}_i$ of time series of length $300-\wl+1=381$.
-For each $(\tau_i)^\wl$, a persistence landscape $\textup{PL}((\tau_i)^\wl)$ was obtained by computing the persistent homology of the Vietoris-Rips complex $\mathcal{R}((\tau_i)^\wl)$.
-The collection $\{\textup{PL}((\tau_i)^\wl)\}_i$ of persistence landscapes was then assembled into a single summary for a given video by averaging the persistence landscapes across patches to result in a single average persistence landscape associated to each video.
-The average persistence landscapes were then discretized, resulting in a single topological summary in the form of a high-dimensional vector in Euclidean space.
-We refer to this summary as the \defsty{discretized average landscape} or \defsty{discretized landscape} of a sample.
-For each environment viscosity, the sample discretized landscapes were averaged to give the discretized landscape of the class.
+The sliding window embeddings of the $\tau_i$ were then computed with window length parameter $\wl=20$, resulting in a new collection $\{(\tau_i)^\wl\}_i$ of time series of length $300-\wl+1=281$.
+This analysis is not particularly sensitive to the choices of the hyperparameters patch length and window length; only extreme changes in either parameter lead to significant changes in results.
+The hyperparameter choices were motivated by the timescales at which \emph{C. elegans} complete meaningful behaviors: for patch length, $150$ frames of $30$ fps video is $5$ seconds of behavior; for window lengths, $20$ frames is $0.67$ seconds and corresponds to roughly one period of forward crawling in adult \emph{C. elegans} submerged in the $0.5\%$ methylcellulose environment.
+Strategies for choosing appropriate window lengths are described in \cite{Perea2015b}.
+The method for cross validation of the choice of window length is described in \Cref{sec:null-model}.

+Persistence diagrams were computed for each of the patches $(\tau_i)^\wl$.
+This step accounts for the vast majority of the computational resources of the pipeline, and the computational costs are made worse by the concatenation of vectors in a sliding window embedding.
+This is where we greatly benefit from the preprocessing that turns video data, which is extremely high-dimensional (see \cite{Tralie2018} Section 3.1), into a $100$-dimensional time series.
+On a 2017 $15$-inch MacBook Pro with a $2.8$ GHz Intel Core i7 processor and $16$ GB of RAM, this step took $22588.632$ seconds, or about $6$ hours and $15$ minutes.